The role of gap junctions and clustered connectivity in emergent synchronisation patterns of inhibitory neuronal networks: INTERCOUPLED CLUSTERS

-Motivated by experimental data showing that electrical coupling between molecular layer interneurons may be organized in spatially localized cliques \cite{kim2021} with longer range inhibitory synaptic connections, we consider the dynamics of interconnected clusters of neurons.
-In particular, we asked under what inter-cluster connectivity conditions would we expect the gap-junction coupling to lead to local synchrony with a cluster versus global synchrony across clusters.
-As a minimal system, we consider two symmetrical clusters, with each cluster made up of all-to-all coupled neurons with electrical coupling $g_k$ and chemical coupling $J_k$ for $k \in \{1,2\}$.
-Furthermore, each cluster is intercoupled to the other through inhibitory chemical coupling $J_c$ (Fig. \ref{fig:sym_pop}a).
-We now examine the behaviours that occur when the two clusters are connected through such inhibitory synapses.
-In particular, we explore the emergence of network synchronisation and desynchronisation under transient input currents within this configuration.

-\subsubsection{Entrainment of synchrony in clustered networks}
+\subsection{Entrainment of synchrony in clustered networks}

 We next asked under what conditions one cluster could entrain another cluster into synchronous oscillations.
 To do so, we begin by setting each cluster in one of each regimes from Fig. \ref{fig:bifs} in order to examine the effect of inhibitory synaptic coupling between both clusters.
-Cluster 1 is set in a limit cycle regime and cluster 2 in a stable focus regime.
+Cluster 1 is set in the Syn (i.e. limit cycle) regime, and cluster 2 in the Asyn (i.e. stable focus) regime.
 Without the presence of synaptic coupling between the two clusters ($J_c=0$), each cluster behaves as an individual population of QIF neurons, as analysed previously.
-Setting the coupling between the two populations in the range $(-3,0) $ (Fig. \ref{fig:sym_pop}b) induces cluster 2 to begin synchronising at the same global frequency than cluster 1 (Supplementary S\ref{fig:suppfig3}).
-For stronger inhibitory coupling values (in the figure configuration, for $J_c < -3$) between the two clusters, the oscillations fade out in both clusters, resulting in asynchronous firing.
+Setting the coupling between the two populations at an intermediate range (Fig. \ref{fig:sym_pop}b; $J_c \in (-3,0)$) induces cluster 2 to begin synchronising at the same global frequency as cluster 1 (Supplementary S10).
+For stronger inhibitory coupling values (Fig. \ref{fig:sym_pop}b; $J_c < -3$) between the two clusters, the oscillations fade out in both clusters, resulting in asynchronous firing.

-\subsubsection{Interaction dynamics of cell-type specific clusters}
+\subsection{Interaction dynamics of cell-type specific clusters}

 Paired recordings suggest that different types of cerebellar molecular layer interneurons form subnetworks where different coupling types predominate \cite{kim2021, kozareva2021}.
 Molecular layer interneurons are typically categorized into two distinct cell types: basket cells, which are predominantly interconnected via gap junctions, and stellate cells, which are interconnected via inhibitory chemical synapses \cite{alcami2013, hoehne2020}.
 Furthermore, these two groups are intercoupled with each other via inhibitory chemical synapses.
 Motivated by these biological properties we therefore analyse how two such clusters behave in the neural mass model framework (Fig. \ref{fig:pop_bistability}a).